Kranjec wins World Cup giant slalom, leads standings - WHIZ News

 First-run leader Luca De Aliprandini was ahead at the time checks when he skied out halfway down, sliding away on his right hip.

-Fast-changing light at Adelboden again seemed to be a factor.
+Fast-changing light on the storied Chuenisbaergli course again seemed to be a factor.
 The bright sunshine dives behind the surrounding mountains at around 2 p.m. local time, making the course darker and trickier for the first-run leaders to pick the best racing line.

 The four men on the podium Saturday were all outside the top five going into the second leg, where the top 30 start in reverse order.
 None of the top five in the morning ended within one second of the winner.